thisjen-acc/Pizza-Sales-Analysis/README.md

 # Pizza Sales Analysis

 ## Overview
-This repository contains a dataset and analysis tools for pizza sales from ABC Pizza Hut.
-The project aims to provide insights into customer behavior, sales trends, and operational efficiency through data analysis.
+This project analyzes pizza sales data to calculate key performance indicators (KPIs) and provide actionable insights for the business.

 The dataset includes detailed information about pizza orders, including:
 - Pizza ID and Order ID